Our sustainability practices encourage environmental responsibility in our day-to-day operations and within our greater sphere of influence.

-Our stores promote bag reuse and provide a broad assortment of reusable bags for shoppers.
-ShopRite is all about choice and offers three carry-out grocery bag options (paper, plastic and reusable “canvas”).
-Plastic bag recycling bins are located at the front of each store.
-Reusing, recycling and reducing the number of bags you use means less trash is sent to the landfill and fewer environmental resources are wasted.
+Our stores promote bag reuse with a broad assortment of affordable, sustainable and reusable bags for shoppers.
+Reusing, recycling and reducing the number of bags we use means less trash is sent to the landfill and fewer environmental resources are wasted.